-Tips for Organizing and Outlining a Memoir
+Tips for Outlining a Memoir

 Dear Friendly Ghostwriter, I want to write my life story.
 I’ve been working on my memoir for seven years, but haven’t made much progress.
 I know what I want to write about, but I can’t seem to get my thoughts on paper.
 Help! – Emma V.

 Yours is a plight I’ve heard many times.
 You aren’t alone!
 Many people wish to tell their life stories, but don’t know where to begin.